COMET-ATOMIC 2020: On Symbolic and Neural Commonsense Knowledge Graphs: 2020 Details

 \textbf{Event-Centered Commonsense.} While social-interaction commonsense gauges human behaviors and mental states given an event, the event-centered commonsense provides intuitions about how common events are related to one another.
 Commonsense about event interaction is useful for understanding likely causes and effects of events in the world.
 This knowledge allows humans to strategize and explore the best solutions for their objectives, make contingency plans, and revise goals when circumstances deviate from expectation.
 There are \textbf{seven} relations that fall under this category.

 \begin{itemize} \item We group three relations under \textbf{force dynamics}.\footnote{For a discussion of force dynamics in cognitive linguistic and lexical semantic literature cf. \citet{Herskovits2009LanguageAS,landau1991spatial,Talmy1988ForceDI}.} This group conceptualizes dynamic interactions between events with regards to exerted causal forces and impelled actions. \textbf{\Causes{}} specifically captures the causal relation between two events or entities -- e.g. an ``accident'' can cause ``injury.'' \Causes{} does have some overlap with behavioral relations such as \xEffect{} in that they are postconditions of an event, but the postcondition in \Causes{} is not socially triggered and can exist outside human control (e.g., ``bad weather'' causes ``power outages''). \textbf{\HinderedBy{}} introduces hindrances that obstruct the natural path to the achievement of a goal.
 For example, the event ``X adopts a cat'' can be obstructed if ``X is allergic to cats.'' \textbf{\xReason{}} provides a post-fact explanation of the cause of an event (e.g., why one has to ``walk'' could be explained by ``car has broken down''), which is related to, but distinct from, \xIntent{}'s intentions (i.e., ``X walks'' because X wanted to ``go home'').
+The template used to collect goal hindrances is shown in Figure \ref{fig:hinderedby_template}.

 \item Three relations provide reasoning about event \textbf{scripts} or sequences. \textbf{\IsAfter{}} and \textbf{\IsBefore{}} introduce events that can precede or follow an event, respectively.
 For example, ``X is in a hurry to get to work'' can happen after ``X wakes up 15 minutes late'' and before ``X drives too fast.''
 These relations are distinguished from behavioral relations \xNeed{} (pre-condition) and \xEffect{} (post-condition) in that \IsAfter{} and \IsBefore{} are temporally situated without specific regard to the need or reaction of the person X. For example, ``X pushes X's luck'' can happen before ``X gets a broken nose'' but getting a broken nose is not an action X intentionally may take after pushing one's luck.
 Relation \textbf{\HasSubEvent{}} provides the internal structure of an event, each tail denoting a step within the larger head event.